Inception-framework/debugger/README.md

 We should now be able to ssh or scp from host to Zybo without password.

-## <a name="UserApp"></a>Create, compile and run a user software application

-Do not start this part before the [toolchain](#RootFS) is built: it is needed.

-The `C` sub-directory contains a very simple example C code `hello_world.c` that prints a welcome message, waits 2 seconds, prints a good bye message and exits.
-Cross-compile it on your host PC:

-    Host> cd $SAB4Z/C
-    Host> ${CROSS_COMPILE}gcc -o hello_world hello_world.c

-The only thing to do next is transfer the `hello_world` binary on the Zybo and execute it.
-There are several ways to transfer a file from the host PC to the Zybo.
-The most convenient, of course, is a network interface but in case none is available, here are several other options.
+**Note**: if needed, for instance to avoid conflicts, you can change the Ethernet MAC address of your Zybo from the U-Boot command line:

+    Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1
+    ...
+    Hit any key to stop autoboot:  0
+    Zynq> printenv ethaddr
+    ethaddr=00:0a:35:00:01:81
+    Zynq> setenv ethaddr aa:bb:cc:dd:ee:ff
+    Zynq> saveenv
+    Saving Environment to SPI Flash...
+    SF: Detected S25FL128S_64K with page size 256 Bytes, erase size 64 KiB, total 16 MiB Erasing SPI flash...Writing to SPI flash...done

+The new Ethernet MAC address has been changed and stored in the on-board SPI Flash memory, from where it will be read again by U-Boot the next time we reboot the board.

-#### <a name="SDTransfer"></a>Transfer files from host PC to Zybo on MicroSD card
+## <a name="FileTransfer"></a>Transfer files from host PC to Zybo without a network interface

+A network interface should always be preferred to transfer files from the host to the Zybo: it is fast, reliable and it avoids manipulating the delicate MicroSD card.
+Here are several alternate ways, in case you cannot set up a network interface between your host and the Zybo.

+#### <a name="SDTransfer"></a>Use the MicroSD card

-Mount the MicroSD card on your host PC, copy the `hello_world` executable on it, unmount and eject the MicroSD card, plug it in the Zybo, power on and connect as root.
-Mount the MicroSD card and run the application:
+Mount the MicroSD card on your host PC, copy the files to transfer on it, unmount and eject the MicroSD card:

+    Host> cp foo <path-to-mounted-sd-card>
+    Host> umount <path-to-mounted-sd-card>

+Plug the MicroSD card in the Zybo, power on, connect as root and mount the MicroSD card:

     Sab4z> mount /dev/mmcblk0p1 /mnt
+    Sab4z> ls /mnt
+    foo

+Do not forget to unmount the MicroSD card before shutting down:

+    Sab4z> umount /mnt
-    Sab4z> /mnt/hello_world
+    Sab4z> poweroff
-    Hello SAB4Z
-    Bye!
-SAB4Z

 #### <a name="Overlays"></a>Add custom files to the root file system

 Another possibility is offered by the overlay feature of Buildroot which allows to embed custom files in the generated root file system.
-Add the `hello_world` binary to the `/opt` directory of the root file system and re-build the root file system:
+Add the files to transfer to the overlay and rebuild the root file system:

-    Host> cd $BUILDROOT
+    Host> cd $SAB4Z/build/rootfs
-    Host> mkdir -p build/overlays/opt
+    Host> mkdir -p overlays/tmp
-    Host> cp $SAB4Z/C/hello_world build/overlays/opt
+    Host> cp foo overlays/tmp
-    Host> make O=build
+    Host> make

+Mount the MicroSD card on your host PC, copy the new root file system image on it:

-    Host> cp $BUILDROOT/build/images/rootfs.cpio.uboot $SAB4Z/build/uramdisk.image.gz
+    Host> cp $SAB4Z/build/rootfs/images/rootfs.cpio.uboot <path-to-mounted-sd-card>/uramdisk.image.gz

-Mount the MicroSD card on your host PC, copy the new root file system image on it, unmount and eject the MicroSD card, plug it in the Zybo, power on and connect as root.
-Run the application located in `/opt` without mounting the MicroSD card:
+Unmount and eject the MicroSD card, plug it in the Zybo, power on and connect as root:

-    Sab4z> /opt/hello_world
+    Sab4z> ls /tmp
-    Hello SAB4Z
-    Bye!
-SAB4Z
+    foo

 #### <a name="RX"></a>File transfer on the serial link

 The drawback of the two previous solutions is the MicroSD card manipulations.
 There is a way to transfer files from the host PC to the Zybo using the serial interface.
-We will use the Busybox rx utility on the Zybo side and the sx utility, plus a serial console utility that supports file transfers with sx (like picocom, for instance).
+On the Zybo side we will use the Busybox rx utility.
+As it is not enabled by default, we will first reconfigure and rebuild our root file system:

+    Host> cd $SAB4Z/build/rootf
+    Host> make busybox-menuconfig

+In the Busybox configuration menus change the following option:

+    Miscellaneous Utilities -> rx -> yes

+Quit (save when asked), rebuild, mount the MicroSD card on the host, copy the new root file system image, unmount and eject the MicroSD card, plug it in the Zybo and power on:

+    Host> cd $SAB4Z/build/rootf
+    Host> make
+    ...
+    Host> cp $SAB4Z/build/rootfs/images/rootfs.cpio.uboot <path-to-mounted-sd-card>/uramdisk.image.gz
+    Host> umount <path-to-mounted-sd-card>

+On the host side we will use the sx utility.
+If it is not already, install it first - it is provided by the lrzsz Debian package.
 Launch picocom, with the `--send-cmd "sx" --receive-cmd "rx"` options, launch `rx <destination-file>` on the Zybo, press `C-a C-s` (control-a control-s) to instruct picocom to send a file from the host PC to the Zybo and provide the name of the file to send:

-    Host> cd $SAB4Z/C
-    Host> picocom -b115200 -fn -pn -d8 -r -l --send-cmd "sx" --receive-cmd "rx" /dev/ttyUSB1 Sab4z> rx /opt/hello_world
+    Host> picocom -b115200 -fn -pn -d8 -r -l --send-cmd "sx" --receive-cmd "rx" /dev/ttyUSB1 Sab4z> rx /tmp/foo
     C
-    *** file: hello_world
+    *** file: foo
-    sx hello_world
+    sx foo
-    Sending hello_world, 51 blocks: Give your local XMODEM receive command now.
+    Sending foo, 51 blocks: Give your local XMODEM receive command now.
     Bytes Sent:   6656   BPS:3443

     Transfer complete

     *** exit status: 0

-After the transfer completes, change the file's mode to executable and run the application:
+    Sab4z> ls /tmp
+    foo

+**Note**: this transfer method is not very reliable.
+Avoid using it on large files: the probability that a transfer fails increases with its length.

+## <a name="UserApp"></a>Create, compile and run a user software application

+Do not start this part before the [toolchain](#RootFS) is built: it is needed.

+The `C` sub-directory contains a very simple example C code `hello_world.c` that prints a welcome message, computes and prints the sum of the 100 first integers, waits 2 seconds, prints a good bye message and exits.
+Cross-compile it on your host PC:

+    Host> cd $SAB4Z/C
+    Host> ${CROSS_COMPILE}gcc -o hello_world hello_world.c

+The only thing to do next is transfer the `hello_world` binary on the Zybo (using the [network interface](#Networking) or [another method](#FileTransfer) and execute it.

+    Host> cd $SAB4Z/C
+    Host> scp hello_world root@sab4z:
+    Host> ssh root@sab4z
-    Sab4z> chmod +x /opt/hello_world
+    Sab4z> ls
+    hello_world
-    Sab4z> /opt/hello_world
+    Sab4z> ./hello_world
     Hello SAB4Z
+    sum_{i=0}^{i=100}{i}=5050
     Bye!
 SAB4Z

-**Note**: this transfer method is not very reliable.
-Avoid using it on large files: the probability that a transfer fails increases with its length.

 ## <a name="UserAppDebug"></a>Debug a user application with gdb

 In order to debug our simple user application while it is running on the target we will need a [network interface between the host PC and the Zybo](#Networking).
 In the following we assume that the Zybo board is connected to the network and that its hostname is sab4z.

-Recompile the use application with debug information added, copy the binary to the Zybo and launch gdbserver on the Zybo:
+Recompile the user application with debug information added, copy the binary to the Zybo and launch gdbserver on the Zybo:

     Host> cd $SAB4Z/C
     Host> ${CROSS_COMPILE}gcc -g3 -o hello_world hello_world.c